anfsierrari/Course-project_Getting-and-cleaning-Data/README.md

 Finally the scripts create a new tidy data set with the means of all the variables previously selected organized by the different type of activity and by each experiment subject.

-The codebook contains all the information related to the data (contents, structure and layout).
+The codebook contains all the information related to the data (contents, structure and layout) it was creatded with the function makeCodebook() from the dataMaid package https://CRAN.R-project.org/package=dataMaid.